La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/README.md

 ## Features:
 - Price Forecasting
-- Volatility Dynamics Analysis and Forecasting
+- Volatility Dynamics Analysis and Forecasting for Portfolio Risk Management
-- Annualized Sharpe, Annualized VaR
+- Annualized Sharpe, VaR, and Expected Shortfall
-- Black Scholes Model and European Option Pricing, this can be changed by adjusting the pricing formula.
+- Multivariate and Univariate Model Analysis with sGARCH, eGARCH, and gjrGARCH
+- Dynamic Conditional Correlation (DCC) Analysis with 2 Assets